shubham6i/Sales-Data/README.md

 # Sales Data Analysis

 ## About
-This project analyzes sales data using Python, Pandas, and MySQL.
+This project analyzes sales data using SQL, Python, Pandas, and MySQL.

-## Tools Used
+## Tools
 - Python
 - Pandas
+- SQL
 - MySQL
-- SQL
 - Jupyter Notebook

-## What I Did
+## Analysis
-- Cleaned and processed the sales data.
-- Calculated discount, sale price, and profit.
-- Stored the data in MySQL.
-- Used SQL queries to analyze sales.
-- Found the top 5 selling products in each region.
+- Top-selling products
-- Compared monthly sales between 2022 and 2023.

-## Files
+- Sales by region
+- Sales by category
+- Sales by year
+- Profit analysis
-- `sales_analysis.sql` – SQL queries
+- CTE-based queries

-- `sql_notes.txt` – SQL notes
-- `orders.csv` – Dataset
+## Goal
+To practice SQL and analyze sales data to find useful insights.